alipali737/pen-test-docs/Knowledge/Operating Systems/Active Directory.md

 A directory service for windows network environments.
 Provides centralised management of resources, users, devices etc. Covers authentication and authorisation features too.

 It's essentially a read-only database that *any user* (regardless of privilege) can enumerate, meaning it can be searched for potentially exploitable misconfigurations.
-It is extremely important to properly secure an AD implementation (network segmentation, least privilege, hardening etc).
+It is extremely important to properly secure an AD implementation (network segmentation, least privilege, hardening etc), many attacks can be done as a standard domain user account.